-Interviews are powerful, but they can’t tell you everything.
-When you’re hiring for high-impact roles—or when you’re trying to narrow a large pool of candidates—additional assessment tools can give you deeper insights and greater confidence in your hiring decisions.
+Using Assessments in hiring adds objective data to your interviews.
+Interviews are powerful, but they cannot tell you everything.
+For high-impact roles, or when you need to narrow a large candidate pool, assessments and simulations provide deeper insights and greater confidence in your hiring decisions.

 Why Go Beyond the Interview?

-While interviews give you a feel for personality and communication style, they don’t always reveal:
+While interviews give you a feel for personality and communication style, they do not always reveal:

-Assessments and simulations provide objective, standardized ways to gather this information—especially when structured correctly and aligned with job requirements.
+Assessments and simulations provide objective, standardised ways to gather this information, especially when they are structured correctly and aligned with job requirements.

 Common Types of Assessments